How do I implement Data Agnostic Services (DAS)?

 Over the years, the IT industry has coalesced around a few core architectural designs and best practises for the creation of business solutions.
 Be warned - best practices aren’t simply a pick and mix buffet – you need to ensure that you adopt a coherent approach that spans the whole organisation, from strategy to operation.

-Pick a mature DaaS implementation framework as a starting place, and work from there.
+Pick a mature DAS implementation framework as a starting place, and work from there.
 The framework should cover the following areas:

 - Strategy – Identifies how business and IT can work together to create business value